simranadwani/simranadwani/README.md

 - 👋 Hi, I’m @simranadwani
-- 🌱 I’m currently learning Bsc Economics and Analytics I'm inetrested in managing projects.
+- 🌱 I’m currently learning Bsc Economics and Analytics I'm interested in managing projects.
 - 📫 How to reach me simran.adwani@ecoa.christuniversity.in

 <!---